 CIGE believes effective internationalization goes beyond traditional study abroad programs and international student enrollment.
 It requires a comprehensive institutional commitment that also includes curriculum, research, faculty development, and active strategies for institutional engagement.
 In addition, CIGE monitors and analyzes global trends in higher education in cooperation with other education associations around the world.

-ACE's Blue Ribbon Report contains the findings of the Blue Ribbon Panel on Global Engagement.
-The panel, appointed by ACE President Molly Corbett Broad, was charged with assessing the dynamically changing landscape in which U.S. higher education exists and recommending what ACE should do to support and enhance the global engagement of U.S. higher education institutions.
+In 2010, the ACE's President Molly Corbett Broad appointed a Blue Ribbon Panel on Global Engagement to assess the dynamically changing landscape in which U.S. higher education exists and to recommend what the ACE should do to support and enhance the global engagement of U.S. higher education institutions.

-The findings of the report resulted in the creation of CIGE, which now serves to implement the recommendations of the panel.
-Those recommendations are:
+The findings and recommendations of the Blue Ribbon Report resulted in the creation of CIGE, which now serves to implement the following:

 - Lead on critical global higher education issues;